shashanksp04/Ocaml-Property-Verifier---CMSC631-/README.md

 ## Installation Process

-The Project The Coq Proof Assistant, version 8.13.2 compiled with OCaml 4.13.1.
+The Project works with the Coq Proof Assistant, version 8.13.2 compiled with OCaml 4.13.1.
 Further it uses the coq-of-ocaml library primarily.
-In addition, it also uses core, core_unix, and qcheck which have to be installed manually.
+In addition, it also requires core, core_unix, and qcheck libraries which have to be installed manually.

 To start with the installation process, we'll use opam - the OCaml Package Manager.
-Kindly note the instructions below are for WSL/Ubuntu.
 ```
 sudo apt update
 sudo apt install opam
 opam init
 eval $(opam env)
 ```
 Once done with this setup, now we'll create a new environment using the "switch-create".
-This is done so that you can work on different versions of OCaml simulatneously by switching environments.
+This is done so that you can work on different versions of OCaml simultaneously by switching environments.
 Kindly note "4.13.1" is the ocaml version and "OcamlVerifier" is the name of our switch.
 You can also see it by doing "opam switch list"
 ```
 opam switch create OcamlVerifier 4.13.1
 opam switch OcamlVerifier